openshift/openshift-pep/openshift-pep-logging.md

 #### Log aggregation service cartridge:

+1. Must support aggregating logs to disk as well at provide a drain.
+This drain should be suitable for future cartridges that provide advanced log indexing.

+  A desireable feature of this log aggregation service cartridge is that it's configuration be editable by the gear owner to allow for maximum flexibility.

 1. Must not require more than 1 extra gear per domain for normal usage

   This may require expose_port to be called for domain scoped applications.